 The Prince Who Was a Thief (1951) Directed by Rudolph Maté.
 Tony Curtis, Piper Laurie, Everett Sloan (88 min).

 A prince in disguise plots to rob a royal treasury, and perhaps, usurp the pretender to his throne in 13th century Tangiers.
 First he must enlist the help of Tina, a supple contortionist, able slither into the sultan’s stronghold.
 Although there is a sultry evil princess with Bettie Page bangs, along with fiery redheaded Tina (teenaged Laurie) the camera’s gaze lingers longest on the delectable shirtless Curtis, (New York accent intact) in his first leading role.
-Vaguely based on a fanciful tale by 19th century American realist writer Theodore Dreiser, this vividly Technicolor Arabian Nights frolic is ridiculous fun.
+Vaguely based on a fanciful tale by early 20th century American realist writer Theodore Dreiser, this vividly Technicolor Arabian Nights frolic is ridiculous fun.

 Theodore Dreiser’s short story “The Prince Who Was a Thief” is about a ragged teller of tales, forced to scrounge for the smallest coins from an audience who felt they were entitled to his art for free.
 The tale contrasts poverty with the extravagant riches of the ruling class, the Prince has experienced (or will) both sides of this economic coin.
 Dreiser wrote two stories seemingly influenced by his boyhood reading of The Arabian Nights.
 This tale takes place in the town of Hodeidah, in Yemen, as does a story with a similar style, “Khat” which also contains some of the same minor characters.
 Both stories were personal favorites of Dreiser, far removed from his more famous works, like Sister Carrie, about a naive girl who moves from the country to the city and is exploited by a series of older men, and An American Tragedy, in which a young man must dispose of an inconvenient pregnant girlfriend to facilitate his social climbing (made into A Place in the Sun, starring Montgomery Clift and Elizabeth Taylor).